LuxDevHQ/LuxDevHQ-Data-Engineering-Guide/notes/kafka_and_docker_redo.md

 This week, we will learn how modern Data Engineering systems use **Docker**, **Docker Hub**, **Apache Kafka**, and **Kafdrop* following a practical approach.

-We will **not start by running Kafka inside Docker**.

-Instead, we will first install Kafka directly on Linux so that you understand what is happening behind the scenes.
+We will **not start by running Kafka inside Docker**, instead, we will first install Kafka directly on Linux so that you understand what is happening behind the scenes.

-You should understand concepts such as:
+**You should understand concepts such as:**
 * Kafka brokers
 * Kafka configuration
 * Kafka ports